o-k-coding/ok-scoring/README.md

 First install android studio

+Currently we rely on NDK (side by side), so fo to apps/ok-scoring-mobile/android/build.gradle to find the correct version, and make sure you have that installed in the SDK Tools section of android studio SDK manager

 ## Generator history

 Generating backend entity library.
 This is considered a data library because it is low level specifics of defining the data access and validation for backend game data